BjornFJohansson/pydna-examples/README.md

 The contents of this repository is released under the MIT [Licence](License.md)

+## Notebook served from dropbox

+Example of a notebook located in a [dropbox folder](http://nbviewer.ipython.org/urls/dl.dropboxusercontent.com/u/1263722/served_from_dropbox.ipynb
+).
+A notebook in a public dropbox folder is not indexed by search engines such as Google, so if there are no links to it, it will remain hidden.

+## Citation

 Use this Digital Object Identifier (DOI) when citing this repository.

 [![DOI](https://zenodo.org/badge/72821267.svg)](https://zenodo.org/badge/latestdoi/72821267)